I’m in Ohio serving the public, creating media & music.

 I am the bassist with the band Counting Skeletons.
 We play about twice a month at various clubs around southwest Ohio, including Dayton and Cincinnati.
 This is primarily 80s covers, with the occasional newer tune, esp. if it helps motivate people to dance or sing along.
 We also produce a monthly web series called Tales from the Closet.

-Counting Skeletons has released an album of original songs called Super Moon.
+Our first album is Super Moon.
 It features a great lineup of musicians who helped us with the project, including drummer Greg Goforth and singer Nyci Lorts.
 Drum tracks were engineered by Matt Hueneman of Cattle Dog Productions.

 I’m playing my cello more frequently these days.
 I recently purchased an NS Design NXT4a electric cello.
 I enjoy working on my technique and have been rebuilding my proficiency (slowly, but surely).
 This is a truly well engineered musical instrument.
 I highly recommend it to those that want to branch out to electric cello.
 I performed with this instrument on Emerald Opus, as well as on one track released by my son’s band, Dead Humor.

 I just began a new podcast called A Rich Perspective.
 In this somewhat personal journal I will be sharing my thoughts about the world as I see it, as well as music, resources for mental health, and of course updates about Counting Skeletons.